 However, we were not headed back to our Airbnb, located in a residential neighbor just north of downtown.
 No, we were headed for OJ’s Diner, a classic Southern meat-and-three.
 A meat-and-three is usually a buffet-style restaurant where a person chooses a meat option, usually fried chicken, pork chops, ribs, etc. and then three sides.
 Everything is scratch made and very inexpensive.
 To be honest, we were a bit intimidated because it was our first time and we didn’t even know how to order.

 As it turned out, the staff at OJ’s could not possibly have been any friendlier.
 Our sweet teas were never empty for more than 30 seconds, as a server kept making her rounds.
 At the cafeteria-style line, I ordered fried chicken with turnip greens, pinto beans and a biscuit.
 Marnay ordered fried croaker along with turnip greens, rice and gravy and cornbread.
 From now on, when we think about fried fish, this is what we will think about.
 OJ’s is a place we would HAPPILY go back to.

 After some much needed sleep at our Airbnb, we made our way to dinner at Anchorage in West Greenville with my parents and grandfather.
-(We will be doing a full review for Anchorage next week!)
+(Read our full review for Anchorage here.)
 Anchorage is a modern American restaurant that serves whatever is available and in-season from local farms.
 The restaurant is helmed by Greg McPhee, a Husk-alum.
 The outside of the restaurant is one large farm-themed mural, full of fruits and vegetables, and it is really quite beautiful.